 If ever there was a perfect marriage of foods, it was sweet, sticky meats stuffed into a squishy bread-based vessel.
-This meal is a little time consuming and technical, so one to save for when you have some more time.
+This Chinese braised pork and bao is a little time consuming and technical, so one to save for when you have some more time.
 The pay off is a delicious street food style feast that’s perfect for a night in with your significant other or friends!
 Spoiler: Q’s braised pork is to die for.

 - 1 tbsp sesame oil